 What does a weightlifting belt do?

 Weightlifting belts increase pressure in and around your abdomen, as well as provide a physical cue to promote core engagement.
-These two functions make it easier to maintain a stable core and good lifting technique at very heavy loads, which means your chances of a successful lift increase and your chances of injury theoretically decrease.
+These two functions can make it easier to maintain a stable core and good lifting technique at very heavy loads, which means your chances of a successful lift increase and your chances of injury (theoretically) decrease.

 Do weightlifting belts protect your back?